Contact force

 Contact force types - muscular force

-A boy is exerting muscular force as he pushes a heavy stone.
-This force results from the contraction of his muscles, particularly in his hands, which enables him to apply the necessary effort to move the heavy stone.
-Muscular force is a contact force generated by the action of muscles when they contract to produce a push or pull, as demonstrated in this case where the boy uses his muscles to push the heavy stone.
+A boy is using muscular force to push a heavy stone.
+This force arises from the contraction of his muscles, especially in his hands, allowing him to exert the effort needed to move the stone.
+Muscular force, a type of contact force, is generated when muscles contract to create a push or pull, as shown in this scenario where the boy’s muscle strength propels the stone forward.

 Friction